-Soon after World War II it was decided that one eighteen-hole golf course was not enough for the growing membership of Saucon Valley.
+Soon after World War II it was decided that one 18-hole golf course was not sufficient for Saucon Valley's growing membership.
 Golf course architect William Gordon, who had worked with Toomey and Flynn (Shinnecock Hills) and constructed courses for Donald Ross (Seminole), Willie Park, Jr. (Maidstone) and Devereux Emmet (Garden City Golf Club), was chosen to create the additional course.
-The course is named for Eugene Gifford Grace, the man who founded the club and for more than four decades exerted a very strong influence on making Saucon Valley Country Club what it is today.
+The course was named for Eugene Gifford Grace, the man who founded the club and for more than four decades exerted a very strong influence on making Saucon Valley Country Club what it is today.

-William Gordon, and his son David, completed the first nine, or “third nine”, of the Grace Course in the fall of 1953.
-The back nine, or “fourth nine”, was opened for play in 1958.
+William Gordon and his son, David, completed the first nine, or “third nine,” of the Grace Course in the fall of 1953.
+The back nine, or “fourth nine,” opened for play in 1958.

 There are a number of quite unique holes on the Grace Course.
-The par three fifth hole is a classic example of an “Eden” hole, and is modeled after the famous eleventh hole at St. Andrews, Scotland.
+The par three fifth hole is a classic example of an “Eden” hole and is modeled after the famous 11th hole at St. Andrews, Scotland.

-The Grace Course finishes with three very strong par four holes, the shortest of which is the 437 yard seventeenth.
-These holes provide a fitting climax to true test of one’s abilities.
+The Grace Course finishes with three very strong par four holes, the shortest of which is the 437-yard 17th.
+These holes provide a fitting climax to a true test of one’s abilities.